-To: The Virginia Crime Commission From: Chip Dicks, Judy Worthington and Carlos Hopkins On behalf of the Virginia Court Clerks Association Date: November 1, 2022 Re: HB 2113 and SB 1339 Sealing and Expungement Legislation
+To: The Virginia Crime Commission

+From: Chip Dicks, Judy Worthington, Carlos Hopkins and Patrice Lewis

+On behalf of the Virginia Court Clerks Association

+Date: November 1, 2023

+Re: HB 2113 and SB 1339 (as codified in 2021 Acts of Assembly Chapter 524)

+Sealing and Expungement Legislation

 Background.
 Ladies and Gentlemen, on behalf of the Virginia Court Clerks Association (the "VCCA"), which represents the elected Circuit Court Clerks as local constitutional officers in the Commonwealth of the Virginia, we submit this report to the Honorable Members of the Virginia Crime Commission.
 The VCCA was directed in HB 2113 and SB 1339 (the "Sealing Legislation") in Enactment No. 12 as follows: "That the Virginia Court Clerks' Association shall determine the necessary staffing and technology costs of implementing the provisions of this act and report to the Virginia State Crime Commission by November 1, 2021, and by November 1 of each year thereafter until such determination has been made."
 The General Assembly has not determined or provided any funding for Circuit Court Clerks to implement the provisions of the Sealing Legislation.
+It shall be the intention of the VCCA to again seek funding to conduct the appropriate workload study in the 2024 legislative session and appropriate funding to implement the provisions of the statues.

 Executive Summary.
 The VCCA estimates, based upon the legislation, as enacted, that there will be a fiscal impact of at least \$33M annually, which is detailed below and in Attachments A and B. The workload of the Circuit Court Clerks is not addressed in the appropriations provided to the Virginia State Police ("VSP") and the Office of the Executive Secretary of the Virginia Supreme Court ("OES").
 Circuit Court Clerks are not funded through OES but instead are funded through the State Compensation Board.
-This report contains specific policy proposals that we will discuss during the Crime Commission's meeting on December 5, 2022 that we feel would eliminate or mitigate the cost impacts to Circuit Court Clerks of the Sealing legislation, as enacted.
+The proposed funding to conduct the previously referenced workload study would provide greater clarity to the overall impact of the legislation on Circuit Court Clerks' offices.
+This report contains additional specific policy proposals that have previously been addressed during prior Crime Commission meetings and may be presented again at the request of the Chair or any member of the Commission at the next meeting on November 21, 2023.
+It is the position of the VCCA that these proposals would eliminate or mitigate the cost impacts to Circuit Court Clerks of the Sealing legislation, as enacted.